 MySQL allows the database to be accessed in different ways by different users

-very easily, and the GRANT
+very easily, and the GRANT command allows users to be

 setup this way very easily.